 Nothing says Christmas like a fireplace with stockings hanging from it.
 If you don’t have a fireplace in your bedroom, get an electric one.

 I have a small cute fireplace.
-It has been on for over a year every day and works like a charm.
+It has been on for a couple of years almost every day and works like a charm.
 It has a heating function which can be a little too noisy for some.
 But can also work as a white noise if you want to take a nap and block out some of the sounds from other rooms.

 4. Bring in the Christmas Tree